Puppy Mills: How To Spot Them!

 • Do they profess to be professional Cocker Spaniel breeders?

-If you decide to answer an advertisement, answer the advert that contains the most information, and one that gives a kind and loving description.
-It shows that the breeder cares a great deal about the puppies and probably won't let them go indiscriminately.
+If you decide to answer an advertisement, answer the advert that contains the most information and gives a kind and loving description of the puppies.

 Alternatives To Buying A Puppy

-You might like to consider adopting a rescue dog (or if you're very luck, a puppy!) from your local Cocker Spaniel rescue centre.
+Consider adopting a rescue dog (or, if you're lucky, a puppy!) from your local Cocker Spaniel rescue centre.

-Breeders are very often on the look-out for caring homes for their dams when they've reached their breeding limit.
-If this sounds of interest to you, you might want to register your interest with one or two local breeders.
+Breeders are often looking for caring homes for their dams when they've reached their breeding limit.
+If this interests you, you should register your interest with one or two local breeders.

 Avoiding Puppy Mills: Conclusion

-Vigilance and careful questioning will help you to separate the puppy farmer from genuine, responsible Cocker Spaniel breeders.
+Vigilance and careful questioning will help separate the puppy farmer from genuine, responsible Cocker Spaniel breeders.

 Take your time, ask your questions, and make your assessment.
 Don't be rushed or 'backed into a corner'.

-Never accept a puppy without having first seen where it was bred, the mother and its siblings, and if they offer to deliver your puppy, be firm and insist you call to collect it.
+Never accept a puppy without first seeing where it was born, the mother and its siblings, and if they offer to deliver your puppy, be firm and insist you call to collect it.

-And if you're in the UK, here's a link to the RSPCA (Royal society for the prevention of cruelty to animals) who explain what they are doing to help put a stop to puppy farms.
+And if you're in the UK, here's a link to the RSPCA (Royal Society for the Prevention of Cruelty to Animals), which explains what they are doing to help put a stop to puppy farms.

 Good luck!